Laravel-Bangladesh/docs/authentication.md

 #### Authenticate A User By ID

 To log a user into the application by their ID, you may use the `loginUsingId` method.
-This method simply accepts the primary key of the user you wish to authenticate:
+This method accepts the primary key of the user you wish to authenticate:

     Auth::loginUsingId(1);